 Peter was a driving force in the development of the Aga Khan Museum long before we opened.
 In May of 2012, he was elected as a Founding Director of the Board of Directors, and maintained the position until his death in April of 2017.
 From 2014 to 2016, Peter was also Chairman of the Finance and Audit Committee of the Museum.

 Throughout his five-decade career, including an unprecedented 15 years as President of McMaster University, Peter influenced a generation of students and researchers to be informed, engaged global citizens.
 It was an honour and a privilege to have Peter share his expertise and enthusiasm with the Aga Khan Museum.
 His humour and incisive perspectives will be sorely missed.”

-— Henry S. Kim, Director and CEO, Aga Khan Museum
+— Henry S. Kim, Former Director and CEO, Aga Khan Museum